 Relaxation, Creativity & Bootlegging

-3M was the first company to incorporate the Flexible Attention work policy.
-Instead of insisting on constant concentration (for 8 hours a day), 3M encourages employees to make time to become active in activities that at first glance may appear nonproductive.
+3M was the first company to incorporate the Flexible Attention Work Policy.
+Instead of insisting on constant concentration (for 8 hours a day), 3M encourages employees to become active in activities that may appear nonproductive at first glance.
 While 3M has a high demand for productivity, they encourage employees to take regular breaks.

-3M employees are encouraged when struggling with a complex technical issue to take a walk across campus.
+3M employees are encouraged to walk across campus when struggling with a complex technical issue.
 If a challenge seems impossible, lay down on a couch by a window and daydream.

 Another 3M innovation is the “bootlegging hour,” which encourages 15% of the day working on speculative ideas.
 The only requirement is that it must be shared with colleagues.

-- One way to come up with creative insights is to find the remote connection between seemingly random ideas.
+- One way to develop creative insights is to find the remote connection between seemingly random ideas.
 The history of innovation is full of inventors recomposing and transposing.

 - The Wright brothers took their knowledge of bicycle manufacturing to invent the plane.